Katyayani09/azure-data-engineering-projects/paris-olympics-2024/README.md

 ### **7. Visualization**
 - 📈 **Power BI**:
-  - Interactive dashboards for key stakeholders to explore insights related to the Paris Olympics.
+  - Interactive dashboards for key stakeholders to explore insights related to the Game Trends and Sports popularity

 ---